Bhasfe/statistics/README.md

-# Application of Statistics in Python
+# Applications of Statistics in Python

 ## Description